-A For Sale sign appeared outside the vacant, not to be marital house: we had not requested it.
+A For Sale sign appeared outside the vacant, not to be marital house, we had not requested it.

-I contacted the estate agent: ex-boyfriend’s father had negotiated asking price, negotiated terms.
+Ex-boyfriend’s father had negotiated asking price, negotiated terms.

-We did not communicate with the ex-boyfriend, nor his father, and positively not his mother.
+We did not communicate with The Ex-boyfriend, nor his father, and positively not his mother.
 The house sale went ahead.

 Except for the heartache connected to my daughter, I was glad she was not marrying this boy.
 Glad she was not marrying his family.